MooersLab/emacs-learning-spiral-hydra/README.md

 "
  ^Commands trying to master
  --------------------------------------------------------------------------------------------
- C-c =                 Use in auctex-mode to display TOC of the document in a separate buffer C-c d                 Display pop-up with info about text file including word count C-h l                 Display list of the last commands executed s-,                   Open the customize buffer C-[scrollwheel-up]    zoom text in C-[scrollwheel-down]  zoom text out
+ C-c =                 Use in auctex-mode to display the TOC of the document in a separate buffer.
+ C-c d                 Display pop-up with info about text file, including the word count.
+ C-h l                 Display list of the last commands executed. s-,                   Open the customize buffer.
+ C-[scrollwheel-up]    Zoom text in.
+ C-[scrollwheel-down]  Zoom text out.

  M-x delete-trailing-whitespace
  M-x lsp